Masafer Yatta: Forcible transfer

 The United Nations stated that Israeli actions could amount to a war crime.
 On 2 January 2023, B'Tselem described the expulsions as a "fast-track war crime".

+A June 2022 fact sheet showing the Masafer Yatta communities at risk of displacement was published by theUnited Nations Office for the Coordination of Humanitarian Affairs, showing 214 households and 288 residences.

 In Nakba scholarship

 Ilan Pappé's essay Everyday Evil in Palestine: The View from Lucifer's Hill looks at Masafer Yatta as a case study of the daily occurrences of "incremental colonization, ethnic cleansing, and oppression" that are emblematic of the ongoing Nakba of the Palestinian people.
 Lucifer Hill is a rise overlooking Masafer Yatta where Pappé notes "both the oppression and the resistance to it are visible", and where he notes that "all anyone needs to grasp the realities of this ongoing oppression is one hill, and one hour".
 It is also one of the places in the West Bank that Ariel Handel identified in 2009 in a "map of disaster".

 Pappé charts the evolution of the efforts to drive Masafer Yatta's residents from the area, from the expropriation of Palestinian land by Israel by means of the World Zionist Organization and the Israeli government's designation of grazing lands as forbidden for human settlement to the more method of driving out the residents by destroying water facilities and declaring surrounding areas as firing zones.
 In what Pappé terms a method of ethnic cleansing, much of Masafer Yatta had already been declared a firing zone by 1977, codenamed Firing Zone 918, allowing the Israeli army to demolish houses, burn crops, stop wells and block access to fields – a method that has been used even more extensively since 1999.